Passive aggression is as annoying as it is common.

 Passive aggression refers to types of behavior where resistance, criticism, anger or resentment are hidden or verbally denied.

-For example, he might verbally agree on a course of action but then either fail to act in accordance to the agreement, or act in ways which lead to opposite results.
+For example, he might verbally agree on a course of action but then either fail to act in accordance with the agreement, or act in ways that lead to opposite results.

 Passive Aggressives Project Their Anger Onto Others

-Passive aggressive people often project their anger onto the people around.
+Passive-aggressive people often project their anger onto the people around them.

-They feel like the world is out to get them, and that eveyrone else communicates anger like they do: in sneaky and covert fashion.
+They feel like the world is out to get them, and that everyone else communicates anger like they do: in sneaky and covert fashion.

-What happens is that the passive aggresive envetually succeeds in annoying the people around, finally provoking real anger.
+What happens is that the passive-aggressive eventually succeeds in annoying the people around, finally provoking real anger.